aerogear/graphback/docs/graphback-datasync.md

 The `@graphback/datasync` package consisting of the Data Synchronization Schema plugin and compatible data sources, provides out of the box Data Synchronization strategies for GraphQL clients with offline functionality e.g. [Offix](https://offix.dev).
 Currently this plugin **only** supports MongoDB data sources, with support for other kinds of data sources coming in a future release.

+## Motivation

+The raison d'être of the `@graphback/datasync` package is to provide additional out of the box functionality to offline-first GraphQL clients, mainly targeting [Offix](https://offix.dev).
+To that end, it has two main goals to fulfill:

+1. Provide Delta Queries: Delta queries can be used by GraphQL clients to refresh changes in data between periods of connectivity outages.
+This is functionally complete for MongoDB with support for other data sources and strategies under development.
+2. Provide Server-side Conflict Resolution capabilities: For mutations that are applied offline, this provides the server with the ability to resolve conflicts between server and client side data.
+This functionality is yet to be implemented.

 ## Installation

 The Graphback Data Synchronization package provides schema plugins as well as data sources for all supported data synchronization patterns.